mrlesmithjr/cookiecutter-ansible-collection/README.md

-# Cookiecutter - Ansible Role
+# Cookiecutter - Ansible Collection

-A cookiecutter project template for Ansible roles.
+A cookiecutter project template for Ansible collection.
 By using [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/), consistent Ansible projects can be achieved with common constructs.
 Many great projects already use cookiecutter behind the scenes (Ansible, Molecule).

 ## Requirements